ellzmarie/Star-Wars-API-React/README.md

 - Choose a css in React method and apply some style to your components

-You can view the live app, here: https://tourmaline-selkie-b97190.netlify.app/
+You can view my live app, here: https://tourmaline-selkie-b97190.netlify.app/